 During this time, Marianne toured France, Switzerland and Jamaica performing at schools, theaters and festivals.
 She taught workshops at the Studios Paris Centre and Centre Culturel Git le Coeur in Paris, also in Avignon, France, in Bern and Chiasso, Switzerland, and at Titchfield High School in Jamaica, West Indies.

-Marianne has taught dance at Radcliffe College, Boston University, Dean College, Wellesley College, the Commonwealth School, Cambridge School of Weston, Ballet Arts Centre of Winchester, Hyde Park, Dorchester and English High Schools, the International Academy of Ethnic Dance, Institute for Contemporary Dance, Joy of Movement Center, Jose Mateo Ballet Theatre, the Dance Complex, Cambridge Friends School, Shady Hill School, Webster, Fitzgerald and King Community Schools in Cambridge, Ohrenberger, Dever and Mather Schools in Dorchester, and at dance studios in the greater Boston area.
-She has guest taught all over New England and in Portland, Oregon.
+Marianne has taught dance at Radcliffe College, Boston University, Dean College, the Commonwealth School, Cambridge School of Weston, Ballet Arts Centre of Winchester, Hyde Park, Dorchester and English High Schools, the International Academy of Ethnic Dance, Institute for Contemporary Dance, Joy of Movement Center, Jose Mateo Ballet Theatre, the Dance Complex, Cambridge Friends School, Shady Hill School, Webster, Fitzgerald and King Community Schools in Cambridge, Ohrenberger, Dever, McCormack and Mather Schools in Dorchester and at dance studios in the greater Boston area.
+She has guest taught all over New England, and in Portland, Oregon.

 Marianne's television performances include Channel 2's "Say Brother" , Channel 7's "Revista" , the opening collage for "Live on 4", Channel 36 in Providence and JBC TV in Jamaica.